Tobin Heath: North Carolina Tar Heels

 Heath committed to attend the University of North Carolina (UNC) when she was due to begin her junior year at high school.
-She did not play soccer in her senior year, instead she decided to train with boys.
-In her consensus freshman year in 2006 with the Tar Heels, she was part of the All-America 2006 national championship team and made 23 appearances at left midfield (22 of them were starts), scoring four goals and assisting nine.
+She did not play soccer in her senior year, instead deciding to train with boys.
+In her consensus freshman year in 2006 with the Tar Heels, she was part of the All-America 2006 national championship team and made 23 appearances at left midfield (22 starts), scoring four goals and assisting nine.
 As a sophomore, she scored two goals, assisting another five, and was named to the First-Team NSCAA All-American and First-Team All-ACC (Atlantic Coast Conference).
-As a junior, she scored eight goals with eight assists, this helped the UNC to a 25–1–2 record and the NCAA title.
+As a junior, she scored eight goals with eight assists, helping UNC to a 25–1–2 record and the NCAA title.

-As a senior at UNC, she was involved in fifteen Tar Heels goals, five of them she scored and assisted 10.
-The team compiled a record of 23–3–1 and recorded 1–0 victories in both the NCAA semi-final and championship game.
+As a senior at UNC, she was involved in fifteen Tar Heels goals, scoring five and assisting ten.
+The team compiled a record of 23–3–1 and recorded 1–0 victories in both the NCAA semi-final and the championship game.
 She was named to the NCAA All-Tournament Team and also the first runner-up for the MAC Hermann Trophy, given to the college soccer's top player.

-Heath helped lead UNC to NCAA Division I Women's Soccer Championship titles in 2006, 2008 and 2009 and four straight Atlantic Coast Conference titles.
+Overall, Heath helped lead UNC to NCAA Division I Women's Soccer Championship titles in 2006, 2008 and 2009 and four straight Atlantic Coast Conference titles.
 UNC soccer coach Anson Dorrance notes that Heath preferred to nutmeg opposing players rather than dribble the ball around them.

 Club career

 USL W-League (2004–2009)

 From 2004 to 2006 Heath played with the New Jersey Wildcats, then known as the PSA Wildcats, where she helped the team win the USL W-League Championship in 2005 and be crowned USL W-League Runners-Up in 2004, after assisting the team in becoming Champions of the USL W-League Northeast Division in 2004, 2005, and 2006.
-The next year she played for Hudson Valley Quickstrike Lady Blues, the team finished the season second in their division and made it to the 2007 Conference Semifinal.
-In 2009 she played one season with California's Pali Blues, who went on to win the USL W-League Western Conference title and the W-League Championship title.
+The next year she played for Hudson Valley Quickstrike Lady Blues; the team finished the season second in their division and made it to the 2007 Conference Semifinal.
+In 2009 she played one season with California's Pali Blues, who won the USL W-League Western Conference title and the W-League Championship title.